In this complete guide of How to Get a U.S. Bank Account as a Foreigner you’ll learn:

-Two neobanks as of December 2020 that allow foreign-owned LLCs to open accounts remotely are Mercury.com and Payoneer.
+Two neobanks as of December 2020 that allow foreign-owned LLCs to open accounts remotely are Trynovel.com and Mercury.com.

 Most banks require an in-person visit before opening a bank account, however with Jumpstart we will open the account on your behalf and share your account details with you.
 You can manage your entire banking experience online.
 No visit required.

 Your bank account will be registered at a US Bank.
-We partner with Mercury for banking. https://mercury.co/
+We partner with Novel for banking. https://trynovel.com/

-Mercury helps both start-ups and well-established businesses with their banking needs.
-It is built for eCommerce and connects you to Amazon, Shopify, Stripe, Paypal, and almost every other U.S. payment processor.
+Novel helps both start-ups and well-established businesses with their banking needs.
+It connects you to Amazon, Shopify, Stripe, Paypal, and almost every other U.S. payment processor.

-Mercury accounts are free.
+Novel accounts are free.
 They don’t have minimum balances, account opening fees, or monthly fees.
-The only things that cost money are wire transfers, which are $5 domestically and $35 internationally.
+They even have free wire transfers!
 They don’t have minimum balances, account opening fees, or monthly fees.

 Requirements for opening an account